ArthAgrawal/Basic_RAG/README.md

 # Basic RAG (PDF Question Answering)

-A Retrieval-Augmented Generation (RAG) project that answers user questions from local PDF documents using semantic search, reranking, and LLM-based generation.
+A Retrieval-Augmented Generation (RAG) project that answers user questions from local PDF documents using semantic search, query expansion, reranking, and LLM-based generation.

-This project is designed as a clean, modular baseline that demonstrates an end-to-end RAG pipeline recruiters can quickly evaluate.

 ## What This Project Does